 Axum is also famous for being the last resting place of the Ark of the Covenant, which according to legend was given to Queen Sheba by King Solomon.
 For followers of the Ethiopian Orthodox faith, Axum is thus regarded as the holiest city in the country and every year thousands of devotees will make a pilgrimage to see this sacred artifact.
 For foreign visitors, the main attraction is the giant stelae which were erected by the Aksumite in the pre-Christian times, presumably for religious purposes.
 One of these granite structures, the Great Stelae, is the biggest monolith in the world, measuring over 33 meters.
 It fell over sometime in the 4th century and remains in pieces on the ground.

-Located on the southern shore of Lake Tana, the city of Bahir Dar is a popular tourist destination in Ethiopia and the starting point of several points of interest in the area, like the famous island monasteries and the Blue Nile falls.
-The scenic lake, the palm-tree-lined streets and the favorable climate makes it a popular destination for domestic tourists who describe it as the Ethiopian Riviera.
-While in Bahir Dar, join the bustle of the lively markets showcasing colorful woven cloth, beautifully crafted baskets and delicious coffee.
-There are also a variety of handicraft and weaving centers that are well-worth the visit.
+Located on the southern shore of Lake Tana, the city of Bahir Dar is a popular tourist destination in Ethiopia and the starting point of several points of interest in the area, like the famous island monasteries and the Blue Nile, falls.
+The scenic lake, the palm-tree-lined streets, and the favorable climate make it a popular destination for domestic tourists who describe it as the Ethiopian Riviera.
+While in Bahir Dar, join the bustle of the lively markets showcasing colorful woven cloth, beautifully crafted baskets, and delicious coffee.
+There are also a variety of handicrafts and weaving centers that are well worth the visit.

 Lake Tana forms the main reservoir for the Blue Nile river and is the largest lake in Ethiopia.
 Hiring a boat from Bahir Dar, on the southern side of the lake, visitors can take a scenic trip to see the dramatic Blue Nile falls and visit some of the thirty-seven islands scattered across the lake.
 Twenty of these are home to churches and monasteries dating back to the 14th century, many of which are decorated with beautiful paintings and house historically and culturally significant treasures.